 Liquidity and Capital Resources

-We expended $3.4 million on operating activities during the nine-month period ending August 31, 2022 with the majority of cash spent on corporate salaries, professional fees related to our annual regulatory filings, annual insurance renewal, annual fees paid to the Toronto Stock Exchange and the NYSE American Exchange and with the American and Canadian securities commissions.
+We expended $2.6 million on operating activities during the nine-month period ending August 31, 2023 with the majority of cash spent on corporate salaries, professional fees related to our annual regulatory filings, and annual fees paid to the Toronto Stock Exchange and the NYSE American Exchange with the United States and Canadian securities commissions.

-At August 31, 2022, we had $3.1 million in cash and cash equivalents and working capital of $2.9 million.
-The Company continues to manage its cash expenditures through its working capital.
-Management continues to review the fiscal 2022 budget for cash preservation opportunities and has reduced cash expenditures where feasible, including but not limited to, reductions in marketing and investor conferences and office expenses.
-In addition, the Company’s Board of Directors have agreed to take all of their fees in equity of the Company in an effort to preserve cash and increase share ownership.
-The Company’s senior management team are also taking a portion of their base salaries in equity of the Company to preserve cash.
-Management believes that the combination of these cost reduction efforts results in sufficient cash to fund the Company’s operations for the next twelve months.
+As at August 31, 2023, we had cash and working capital of $3.0 million.
+Management continues with cash preservation strategies to reduce cash expenditures where feasible, including but not limited to reductions in marketing and investor conferences and office expenses.
+In addition, the Company’s Board of Directors have agreed to take all of their fees in deferred share units in an effort to preserve cash.
+The Company’s senior management team is also taking a portion of their base salaries in shares of the Company to preserve cash.

 About Trilogy Metals

-Trilogy Metals Inc. is a metal exploration and development company that holds a 50 percent interest in Ambler Metals LLC which has a 100 percent interest in the UKMP in Northwestern Alaska.
+Trilogy Metals Inc. is a metal exploration and development company which holds a 50 percent interest in Ambler Metals LLC, which has a 100 percent interest in the Upper Kobuk Mineral Projects in northwestern Alaska.
 On December 19, 2019, South32, a globally diversified mining and metals company, exercised its option to form a 50/50 joint venture with Trilogy.
-The UKMP is located within the Ambler Mining District, one of the richest and most-prospective known copper-dominant districts in the world.
-It hosts world-class polymetallic VMS deposits that contain copper, zinc, lead, gold and silver, and carbonate replacement deposits that have been found to host high-grade copper and cobalt mineralization.
+The UKMP is located within the Ambler Mining District which is one of the richest and most-prospective known copper-dominant districts in the world.
+It hosts world-class polymetallic volcanogenic massive sulphide (“VMS”) deposits that contain copper, zinc, lead, gold and silver, and carbonate replacement deposits which have been found to host high-grade copper and cobalt mineralization.
 Exploration efforts have been focused on two deposits in the Ambler Mining District – the Arctic VMS deposit and the Bornite carbonate replacement deposit.
-Both deposits are located within a land package that spans approximately 181,387 hectares.
-Ambler Metals LLC has an agreement with NANA Regional Corporation, Inc., an Alaska Native Corporation that provides a framework for the exploration and potential development of the Ambler Mining District in cooperation with local communities.
+Both deposits are located within a land package that spans approximately 190,929 hectares.
+Ambler Metals has an agreement with NANA Regional Corporation, Inc., an Alaska Native Corporation that provides a framework for the exploration and potential development of the Ambler Mining District in cooperation with local communities.
 Trilogy’s vision is to develop the Ambler Mining District into a premier North American copper producer while protecting and respecting subsistence livelihoods.

 President & Chief Executive Officer